Ojas-Arora/InsightSphere-RFM/README.md

 Customer Loyalty: Identifying loyal customers helps in creating reward programs that enhance customer loyalty and increase repeat purchases.
 Resource Allocation: Businesses can allocate resources more efficiently by focusing on high-value customers and improving strategies for lower-value segments.

-Conclusion
+V. Conclusion

 The RFM Analysis Dashboard is a valuable tool for any business looking to leverage customer data for better decision-making.
 By using RFM analysis, businesses can gain deeper insights into customer behavior, enhance marketing strategies, and ultimately drive growth and profitability.

+VI.
 How to Use the Dashboard

 1. Install Dependencies: Ensure you have Python and the required libraries installed.
 You can install the necessary packages using: